neverix/rlhf-trojan-2024-cod/README.md

 1. Evaluate two prompts and save their log probability scores
 2. Try the following combinations:
 a.
 Splice together the prompts at a random location
+b.
+Swap 10% of the tokens in the prompts.
+Tokens in the longer prompt are ignored.
+c.
+Combine the tokens in the prompts into a bag of words and shuffle it.
+Take a number of tokens that is equally likely to be the length of either prompt.

 Neither of the algorithms above uses gradients!